English Department Upcoming Events Hilda Simmons Levitt Poetry Contest

 Congratulations to winners of the 25th Annual Hilda Simmons Levitt Poetry Contest at Midland College.
 Winners are shown here with contest benefactor.
 Pictured from left to right are Amber Power, Honorable Mention; Kathryn Hedin, 1st Place; Eniola Olowookere, 4th Place; Carol Schwartz, Contest Benefactor; Michael Guiterrez, Honorable Mention; Victoria Orona, Honorable Mention; and Blake Rackey, 3rd Place.
 Not shown is John Bosworth who won 2nd Place.

-Please visit this page in the Winter, when it will be updated with information about the 2014 edition of the Hilda Simmons Levitt Poetry Contest.
+Announcing the 2014 edition of the Hilda Simmons Levitt Poetry Contest!

 The Hilda Simmons Levitt Poetry Contest — with more than $1,000 in prize money going to the winning poets — has been called one of the most prestigious in the state.
 It was established in 1988 by the late Stanley Levitt to honor his wife’s memory, and her love of poetry and Midland College.
 Hilda Simmons Levitt graduated with honors in journalism from Louisiana State University where she also studied under poet Robert Penn Warren.
 In 1979, at the age of 62, Mrs. Levitt decided to pursue writing again.
 For the next seven years, until her death in 1986, she studied creative writing at Midland College.
 The contest is now underwritten by Mrs. Levitt’s daughter Carol Schwartz, who lives in Washington, D.C.

-This year is the 25th Anniversary of the Contest.
+This is the 26th year of the contest.
 It honors student poets at Midland College with publication, recognition, and cash awards.
 The contest is open to anyone who has taken an English course at Midland College in the last calendar year.
-Entrants may submit up to five poems.
-All entries must be submitted online by April 5, 2013.
-The entry form is available through the Hilda Simmons Levitt Poetry Contest link on the English Department Website .
+Entrants may submit up to five poems of any length.
+All entries must be submitted online by April 14, 2014. .
+The entry form is available through the Hilda Simmons Levitt Poetry Contest link on the English Department Website.

 • Online contest entry form (secure online form)

-Wenthe will give a reading along with the winners of this year's contest at an Awards Celebration to be held Tuesday, April 16th at 6:00 p.m. in the Carrasco Room of the Scharbauer Student Center on the Midland College campus.
+Shewmaker will give a reading along with the winners of this year's contest at an Awards Celebration to be held Thursday, April 24th in the McCormick Gallery on the Midland College campus.

 Grand Award: $600 and Award Plaque